COGS18/COGS18.github.io/_build/materials/06-DataTypes.md

 ## Collections: Lists

 <div class="alert alert-success">
-A list a **mutable** collection of ordered items, that can be of mixed type - created using square brackets.
+A list is a mutable collection of ordered items, that can be of mixed type.
+Lists are created using square brackets.
 </div>

 ### List examples